Carr Amplifiers

 Raleigh | 5 Watts

-The ultimate recording or practice amp, the Carr Raleigh has beautiful tone in spades despite it's diminutive stature.
+The ultimate recording or practice amp, the Carr Raleigh has beautiful Vox-like tones ranging from chimey cleans to Brian May-esq overdriven sounds.
 At 16x12x8, this amp is extremely portable with enough of a classy vintage-cool look to fit nicely into anyone's living room decor (in our humble opinion).
+Available in 10" and 12" speaker versions.

 Super Bee | 10 Watts

-The Super Bee captures that legendary Fullerton-made black panel 4x10" Super Reverb sound in an inspiring new model sized (10" and 12" versions) and powered to suit the true needs of today’s venues.
+The Super Bee captures that legendary Fender Super Reverb sound in an inspiring new compact combo (10" and 12" versions) and powered to suit the true needs of today’s venues.

-From scooped chime, to edge-of-breakup twang, to stinging roar, it’s all there at volume levels that will keep the soundman smiling while you push the Super Bee into succulent output-tube-driven overdrive and harmonically saturated bloom.
+From SRV-like scooped mids to edge-of-breakup twang to stinging roar, it’s all here at volume levels that will keep the soundman (or significant other) smiling while you push the Super Bee into succulent output-tube-driven overdrive.

 Skylark | 12 Watts

-The Skylark is an awesome choice for players that need both a home amp and the ability to cover rehearsals and/or small gigs.
+The Skylark is an awesome mid-60s voiced amp for players that need both a home amp and the ability to cover rehearsals and/or small gigs.

 With useful, well thought out features like a switchable variable attenuator (you can switch it fully out of the circuit) that can take you from a full 12 watts down to zero, and a high/low gain switch, you can achieve beautiful cleans all the way through lead worthy saturation - at 2am volume levels.

-The Mercury V is highly touch sensitive with a huge range of English tones from 60s aggressive clean thru 70s rock into 80s and 90s crunch.
+The Marshall-esq Mercury V is a highly touch sensitive combo amp with a huge range of English tones ranging from 60s aggressive clean thru 70s rock into 80s and 90s crunch.
 The built in attenuator delivers real tube power overdrive at whisper levels retaining the feel and juice of full volume fun.

-Like recording on your computer?
+Do a lot recording?
 Just plug the Mercury V line out into your A/D interface and go!
-The luscious spring reverb, wide ranging overdrive options, and effective tone controls make the Mercury V and invaluable recording tool.
+The luscious spring reverb, wide ranging overdrive options, and effective tone controls make the Mercury V an invaluable recording tool.
 Home player?
 Experience big amp satisfaction with domestic tranquility.
 Gigging musician?
 16 burly watts in full power means the Mercury V is a commanding stage amp.

 Telstar | 17 Watts